-All applications must be made online through Apply for teacher training a new GOV.UK service.
+All applications must be made online through the DfE portal: Apply for teacher training.

 Unlike some other providers, with us, you can choose the school at the point of application.
 All WLTTA schools shortlist and interview independently of each other and so we encourage you to apply for our courses at more than one school.

 We do also have an internal referral system so anyone who does well at an interview but fails to get a place at that school, is referred on to another school of their choice.

 There is however still an advantage in initially applying to more than one school on a particular course because such applications would be considered in parallel rather than sequentially and there is a DFE time limit operating on each application.
 We always seek swift responses from all our schools when we send them your application.